 Latin America is an extraordinary region.
 The beauty and diversity of its cultures, geography, biodiversity, and histories reveal creative, hardworking, and resilient peoples.
 Nevertheless, terrible acts of injustice and abuse of power also occur against people and communities who suffer marginalization.
 Extreme poverty continues to be high, affecting millions of people.
 We lament that discrimination based on ethnicity, skin color, gender, socioeconomic class and language contribute to reducing the opportunities of many of our sisters and brothers to enjoy a life full of dignity and free from violence.

 Despite the hard realities, we are grateful for the fruit of this work over almost three decades.
-We have seen firsthand God’s faithfulness when people are willing to work for the peace God desires; coming together to build a more just world.
+We have seen firsthand God’s faithfulness when people pursue a just peace as God desires.

 Peacebuilding

-This is core to our DNA, and in every location of Peace and Hope (Paz y Esperanza) we work to confront violence and injustice, striving to build peace even when everywhere you look our world so quickly turns to violence.
-How we do this work varies based on the context of each location, and the various ways injustice leads to violence.
-We work for peace in the face of everything from armed conflict and terrorism, to gang violence, to the common everyday violence that people in poverty experience such as rape and abuse, we are committed to working towards a peace that is bigger and grander than simply a lack of violence.
-We work to build a peace of shalom, individuals and families and communities experiencing restoration, wholeness and justice.
+At our core we are a family of peacebuilding organizations.
+Peace and Hope national offices facilitate projects that contribute to the pursuit of shalom–a wholeness, restoration, justice and wellbeing.
+The work of peacebuilding varies based on the context of each location, and the challenges in that place.
+We work for peace in the face of everything from armed conflict and terrorism, to gang violence, to the common everyday violence that people in poverty experience, such as rape and abuse.
+We are committed to working towards a peace that is deeper than a lack of violence.

 Working Against Violence

-High rates of sexual and physical violence, trafficking and exploitation, and discrimination against those with a disability are destroying the lives of so many children and women.
-Certain risk factors such as weak or unavailable public institutions and services in poor communities, as well as cultural patterns (such as machismo), legitimize and even justify violence against children and women.
+In addition to armed conflict, there is ongoing violence against those in poverty that Peace and Hope works to confront and prevent.
+High rates of sexual and gender violence, trafficking, labor exploitation, and discrimination against those with a disability–often times because they don’t have the resources to ensure the police and legal system works on their behalf.
+Certain risk factors such as weak or unavailable public institutions and services in poor communities, as well as cultural patterns (such as machismo), legitimize and even justify violence.

 Indigenous Communities

 The history of people and nations throughout the Americas inflicting injustice on indigenous people groups is long and full of pain.
-Latin America is home to approximately 500 different ethnic groups, with much diversity and beauty among indigenous people groups, yet we continue to see many ways in which the indigenous in our countries suffer due to unchecked greed, power, and unjust laws and policies.
+Latin America is home to approximately 500 different ethnic groups with much diversity and beauty, yet we continue to see many ways in which the indigenous suffer due to unchecked greed, power, and unjust laws, policies and cultural norms.

-The hoarding of land is a phenomenon that affects both the Amazon and farming communities of the Andes.
+The stealing of land is a phenomenon that affects both the Amazon and farming communities of the Andes.
 The loss of common land directly affects migration, especially of youth towards the cities, and breaks down the family and community.
-Persons that stay in the communities progressively become pawns.
-Both processes weaken traditions and common practices along with human rights.
+Peace and Hope carries out projects to defend the land rights of indigenous communities, and through th.
+Peace and Hope also provides bilingual education in the southern Andes of Peru, so that Quechua children are able to learn in both Quechua and Spanish, a key model to make education accessible for many Indigenous in Latin America.

 Environmental Justice

 Through decades of work, we have witnessed that just as a gang or armed group can deter peace and justice, so too can the destruction and misuse of natural resources.
-Paz y Esperanza facilitates several projects working to take care of our natural environment, to conserve key natural resources such as forest, and the use of regenerative agricultural practices.
-Those impacted most harshly by environmental issues are people in poverty, and we are committed to walking alongside them in concrete ways to care for creation.
+Peace and Hope facilitates several projects working to take care of our natural environment, to conserve key natural resources such as water and forest, and the use of regenerative agricultural practices.
+Those impacted most harshly by environmental issues are people in poverty, particularly in the Global South, and we are committed to walking alongside them in concrete ways to care for creation.

 Climate change is a global transformation that impacts every part of life for every town.
 The impact on the Amazon, the Andes, and the Pacific coastal desert has real and harsh consequences for our people, and we see the changes around us taking place at a rapid pace.
 Not only do we work to care for creation, but we also work for justice for those most impacted by the destruction of our natural environment.